mmstick/cargo-deb/README.md

 **Build Status:** [![Build Status](https://travis-ci.org/mmstick/cargo-deb.png?branch=master)](https://travis-ci.org/mmstick/cargo-deb)

-# How It Works
-This cargo subcommand will largely automate the process of building a Debian package.
-In order to get a Rust project build with `cargo deb`, you must add a [packages.metadata.deb] table to your Cargo.toml file.
-You must also ensure that you have filled out the minimal package information, particularly the `description` and `repository` values.

-This subcommand will read the files into tar archives and assign their permissions in memory, then it will compress the control.tar archive in memory with the Rust implementation of the Zopfli library to transform it into a control.tar.gz file in memory.
-It will similarly create a data.tar archive in memory and subsequently compress it with the lzma system library, at least until a native Rust implementation is offered.
-Finally, it will wrap the files up using the ar format and save the resulting file to disk in target/debian.

 # Available Keys

-The required keys are `maintainer`, `copyright`, `license_file`, `depends`, `extended_description`, `section`, `priority`, and `assets`.
+This command will obtain all of the information that it needs from the `Cargo.toml` file, so it is necessary to have filled out enough information in the file for the Debian binary package to be created. `Cargo.toml` already features a number of fields that are immediately useful.
+These fields are `name`, `version`, `license`, `description`, `homepage`, and `repository`.
+However, as these fields are not enough, you must also define a new table, `#[package.metadata.deb]` that will contain `maintainer`, `copyright`, `license_file`, `depends`, `extended_description`, `section`, `priority`, and `assets`.

+# Key Descriptions

+- **maintainer**: The person maintaining the Debian packaging
+- **copyright**: To whom and when the copyright of the software is granted
-The `license_file` parameter contains the location of the license file followed by the number of lines to skip (because Debian uses it's own copyright format).
+- **license_file**: The location of the license and the amount of lines to skip at the top

-The `depends` parameter contains the runtime dependencies that are required by the package.
-If you would like to have dependencies automatically generated, you can add `$auto` to this line to have `$auto` replaced with a list of dependencies that were found when using ldd.
-The automatic dependency resolution will not work on non-Debian systems.

-The `assets` are a list of files that will be installed into the system.
+- **depends**: The runtime dependencies of the project, which are automatically generated with the `$auto` keyword.=
+- **extended_description**: An extended description of the project -- the more detailed the better
+- **section**: The application category that the software belongs to
+- **priority**: Defines if the package is required or optional
+- **assets**: Any other files needed by the package and the permissions to assign them
     - The first argument of each asset is the location of that asset in the Rust project.
     - The second argument is where the file will be copied.
         - If is argument ends with **/** it will be inferred that the target is the directory where the file will be copied.
         - Otherwise, it will be inferred that the source argument will be renamed when copied.
     - The third argument is the permissions to assign that file.

 # Running `cargo deb`
 Upon running `cargo deb` from the base directory of your Rust project, a Debian package will be saved in the same